RosettaCommons/demos/tutorials/loop_modeling/loop_modeling.md

 <a name="chainbreak_close"></a>Closing Breaks in Protein Chains
 --------------------------------
 Sometimes you have chain breaks in your protein, perhaps when threading from a homolog.
 In this case, there are no missing residues, just that the backbone itself is not closed.
 An example input PDB is provided at `<path_to_Rosetta_directory>/demos/tutorials/loop_modeling/input_files/3gbn_Ab.pdb` where the connection between residue numbers 127 and 128 is severed.
 To fix this, we will use the kinematic closure protocol (KIC) explained [here](https://www.rosettacommons.org/docs/latest/application_documentation/structure_prediction/loop_modeling/loopmodel-kinematic#purpose).
-First, we need to write a short _loop file_, detailing which residues as to be modeled as loops and where the cutpoint is.
+First, we need to write a short _loop file_, detailing which residues are to be modeled as loops and where the cutpoint is.

     LOOP 125 130 0 0 1

 This 2<sup>nd</sup> and the 3<sup>rd</sup> columns in this file correspond the the loop start and end residues.
-The 4<sup>th</sup> column indicates the cut point where the chain is broken.
-It must be between (including) the start and end residues.
+The 4<sup>th</sup> column indicates the cut point in the [foldtree](fold_tree) to allow motions in the loop without propagating them through the rest of the protein.
+It must be between the start and end residues (both included).
 0 is the default option which allows Rosetta to pick a cut point.
 Note that **the residue numbering in the loop file is not based on PDB numbering but on Rosetta internal numbering.**.
 The 4th column represents the skip rate, which we have set to 0.
 Setting the last column to 1 makes Rosetta start building from an extended structure.

 To close the loop, run: